Qualifying members get access to expert old-house advice.Learn More

 When a specific building or other resource is threatened, act quickly.
 Make sure you and those working with you fully understanding the situation so you can communicate the facts effectively to others.
 Contact your State Historic Preservation Office and statewide non-profit preservation organization to see what information and assistance they can suggest.
 They may have specific resources to offer or be able to put you in touch with another group that has expertise.
 Identify local groups or contacts that have the closest connection to the threatened resource; people who care are most motivated to act.
 Be sure to encourage open and continuous dialogue among all of the parties involved.
 Be creative and flexible in brainstorming possible solutions, including those of a temporary nature to buy time for developing more permanent outcomes.
 An excellent resource on the subject of saving historic properties is the book Buying Time for Heritage: How to Save an Endangered Historic Property by J. Myrick Howard.
 Most importantly, create a solid plan of action with measurable and realistic outcomes, both for saving the historic resource and determining its viable use in the future.

 Every New England state has a designated state agency or office that is responsible for administering federal and state historic preservation programs, the State Historic Preservation Office (SHPO).
 Staff at each SHPO consist of the State Historic Preservation Officer and various professionals, most either trained in related historic preservation fields (architectural history, archaeology, archives, history, planning) or graduates of historic preservation programs.
-Every SHPO is responsible for preparing and implementing a statewide historic preservation plan, identifying and nominating historic properties to the National Register of Historic Places, maintaining architectural survey or inventory databases, providing public education and technical assistance, working with local governments to develop local preservation programs, and advising and assisting federal agencies, state agencies, and local governments with historic preservation issues, including issues relating to environmental review, licenses or permits.
+Every SHPO is responsible for preparing and implementing a statewide historic preservation plan, identifying and nominating historic properties to the National Register of Historic Places, maintaining architectural survey or inventory databases, providing public education and technical assistance, working with local governments to develop local preservation programs, and advising and assisting federal agencies, state agencies, and local governments with historic preservation issues, including issues relating to environmental review, licenses, or permits.
 SHPOs also administer state historic preservation grant monies, federal and/or state rehabilitation tax programs, and may have many other related responsibilities depending on state government structure.

-Connecticut Commission on Culture and Tourism
+Connecticut Office on Culture and Tourism

 Hartford, Conn.
 06103